 Sam & Angela / Vocals & Guitars

 Sam was born to a homeschool family and showed an interest at 6 for anything musical.
 Forced piano lessons led to a promised guitar at 13 and Sam taught himself to play.
 Shortly after he began writing his own songs.
 Sam also began leading worship for the church his family attended.
 By 22 Sam was struggling to record his own tunes in the home studio and prayed that God would find a way to progress the music or take the desire away.
+Sam’s Father stated he could not live in his basement and make music for the rest of his life which led to pursing a full-time paramedic firefighter career.
 Angela started piano at a young age and joined the worship team at church when she was 11.
 One Sunday the worship Pastor offered to teach her bass thus starting her multi-instrumental interests.
 She picked up guitar on her own during two years of homeschool in high school.
 After forming a few different bands with her sisters and friends she decided to go to college and earned her bachelor’s degree in Jazz/Commercial Music with a focus in audio engineering.
 Sam and Angela met on April 3rd of 2009.
 They immediately connected over musical interests and began work on music for a documentary project titled Betrothed.
 In the ensuing twelve months their paths crossed a handful of times on two different continents and five different states.
 One year later to the day they were joined forever in a Biblical covenant called Betrothal and two months later married.
 Since then, four children; Enoch, Elijah, Eden and Hallel have brought joy and a whole lot of noise into their home studio.
 Projects come slower now but hopefully with even more meaning.
 They believe art is not only albums but the lives God gives them to raise.

 Lisa / Keys